steffitan23/cubstart-website/public/content/course-info.md

 ## Accomodations

-If you need any accommodations, please contact the course staff (cubstart@calhacks.io) with the subject line “[CUBSTART] ACCOMMODATIONS REQUEST - YOUR FULL NAME.”
+If you need any accommodations, please contact the course staff (cubstart@calhacks.io) with the subject line “[CUBSTART WEB/IOS] ACCOMMODATIONS REQUEST - YOUR FULL NAME.”
 Please include your letter of accommodations and in your own words, a description of what you need to be successful in this course.
 Additionally, please state which track you are enrolled in.

 ## Other Inquiries